Weekly Free Lance Advice from the Collegian to you

 Each week The Daily Collegian columnists provide advice to help solve all of your problems.
-This week, some of our readers are having familial issues.
+This week, our readers are having a range of issues.

 Dear TDC,